 How do we get back to the way we were?
 How do we as a family move forward after such a tragic event?
 It’s too painful to talk about and it’s too hard not to.
 We speak to each other in fragments.
 When the tears start we just say, ” I love you,” and it’s time to hang up.
 We end up feeling more alone than when we reached out.

 I want to talk about him.
 But to talk about him hurts.
 I read something that said, “to heal the hurt you have to stop touching it.”
 Too late.
+He has touched my heart like nothing else and now he is gone.

 Where do we go from here?